vimchub/vaccineimpact/_posts/09-10-2018-request for proposals-MenA-Measles.md

-Models selected to join the Consortium will need to provide estimates for a total set of [98 countries (or 26 countries for meningitis A)] (/resources/6_VIMC_countries_201810).
+Models selected to join the Consortium will need to provide estimates for a total set of [98 countries (or 26 countries for meningitis A)](/resources/6_VIMC_countries_201810).
 These include all Gavi-support eligible countries (historic and current) where the specific disease is endemic.